 The Panasonic GX850 is a concise yet able entry-level Micro Four Thirds camera that provides excellent image quality, great benefits, and good efficiency, all for a realistic price.
 Without its faults, the GX850 is a good option for those searching for a small mirrorless camera that won’t break the bank.

-Among Panasonic’s longest-running Micro Four Thirds series — spanning all the way back again to 2009 — the GF-family members of compact, rangefinder-esque ILCs serves as the business’s most consumer-level offering from their MFT lineup.
+Among Panasonic’s longest-running Micro Four Thirds series — spanning all the way back again to 2009 — the GF-family members of compact, rangefinder-Esque ILCs serve as the business’s most consumer-level offering from their MFT lineup.
 Hitting their eighth era in the series (ignoring the somewhat complicated name change generally in most marketplaces), the Panasonic GX850 (GX800 in European countries; GF9 in Japan) gets a refresh with an up-to-date 16-megapixel Live MOS sensor lacking an optical low-pass filtration system, DFD autofocus technology, as well as 4K video up to 30p and the now-standard selection of Panasonic 4K Photo features.
 The GX850 may be the last Lumix model to get 4K video and photo capabilities, making almost all of Panasonic’s Lumix cameras with the capacity of capturing 4K media.

 Check Out: Best Lenses for Panasonic Lumix GX850

 If you’ve been monitoring Panasonic camera updates during the last couple of years, you should have observed there’s one Lumix ILC series that’s been rather neglected, the GM series.